Knut Storberget

 Knut Storberget (born 6 October 1964) is a Norwegian lawyer and politician for the Labour Party.
 He is currently serving as the county governor of Innlandet since 2019.
 He previously served as Minister of Justice under Jens Stoltenberg from 2005 to 2011.
-He was also an MP for Hedmark from 2001 to 2017, and deputy MP for the same constituency from 1993 to 2001.
+He was also a member of parliament for Hedmark from 2001 to 2017, and deputy member for the same constituency from 1993 to 2001.

 Early life and education

-Storberget was born in the small town of Elverum, Hedmark, on 6 October 1964.
+Storberget was born in the small town of Elverum in Hedmark county on 6 October 1964.
 The son of forester Lars Storberget (1921–1992) and nurse Marit Drangsholt-Salvesen (1923–1992).
 After completing high school, he attended the University of Oslo, graduating first in 1985, receiving an associate degree in Political science, he later received a law degree after completing law school at the same university in 1990.

 Political career

 From 1992 to 2002 he worked as an attorney-at-law, participating in several high-profile cases, including at the supreme court.
 He was namely a defense attorney.
 On the local level he was a member of Elverum municipal council for the Labour party from 1991 to 1999.